 - Drunk driving

 - Breaching school zone and school bus restrictions

 How Shared Fault Works

 An individual who has sustained an injury in a pedestrian accident may be shocked to hear that the other party is claiming they contributed to their own injuries.
 In fact, arguments that the injured individual is partially at fault are not uncommon.
 For example, a negligent driver may claim that the pedestrian stumbled out into the path of the vehicle or that the victim was distracted by their cell phone at the time of the accident.
 If successful, an argument of comparative fault could impact an injured party’s financial recovery.

 In Louisiana, an injured party who is partially at fault may still recover damages, subject to a reduction.
 The percentage of fault that the victim bears is important.
-For example, if they were 20 percent responsible for the accident, then they may face a 20 percent reduction in the damages they can recover.
+For example, if they were 20% responsible for the accident, then they may face a 20% reduction in the damages they can recover.
 With legal representation from a pedestrian accident attorney in Iberia Parish, victims could prepare to refute the defendant’s arguments of comparative fault and fight for maximum compensation.

+We want to help you seek the compensation you need to help you recover from your accident.
 Having a dedicated Lafayette pedestrian accident lawyer on your side can be very useful in claiming the compensation you deserve so you can move on with your life.
-Call today to learn more.
+Call today to learn more at (337) 777-7777.